Knowing how to estimate the resources required to carry out a project is never the simplest of tasks.

 A delay in any of the activities in the critical roadmap will delay the entire project.

-Resource equalization is used to examine and resolve the unequal use of resources, usually related to people or equipment, over time.
+Resource balancing is used to examine and resolve the unequal use of resources, usually related to people or equipment, over time.

 During the execution of project planning, the project manager will attempt to plan certain activities simultaneously.